 The higher the degree achieved usually the more expensive the degree.
 In-state and in-county public school tuition will be the least expensive option.

 *Prerequisite coursework means additional cost.
 The American Association of Colleges of Nursing (AACN) has financial aid resources here.

 Does the type of degree matter for my future salary?

-Median salary for all RNs is $73,300.
+According to the Bureau of Labor Statistics, the median salary for nurses in 2020 was $75,330.
 A Medscape survey of average nurse annual salaries showed BSN-prepared RNs earn $5,000 more than ADN-prepared RNs.
 It did not record data for entry-into-practice MS/MSN.

 Many second-degree RN programs require a basic academic skills exam for admission.
 Two common options are the National League for Nursing Pre-Admission Examination (NLN-PAX) or the Test of Essential Academic Skills (TEAS) exam.
 Both include questions on reading, science, math and English language.
 Prepare for the exam by obtaining a practice book or looking online for free test resources.

-But which degree program will get me the job I want?
+But which degree program will get me the nursing job I want?

 With any of the above degrees, you will have the same scope of practice as all registered nurses.
 But a AACN 2019 survey on RN job placement found that BSN/MS/MSN prepared RNs may have better initial job placement than ADNs.
 53.2 percent of “all RNs” had jobs at graduation versus 75 percent of BSNs and 75 percent of MS/MSNs.